 For C++ applications, you can also specify Artix WS-RM attributes programmatically using a configuration context.
 Using this approach, the context is specific to the current proxy only, and can not be used by another proxy created subsequently.
-You must also ensure that it is deleted after use.

 For full details and examples, see [Developing Artix Applications with C++](#).